cctbx/cctbx_project/README.md

 To maximize reusability and, maybe even more importantly, to give individual developers a notion of privacy, the cctbx is organized as a set of smaller modules.
 This is very much like a village (the cctbx project) with individual houses (modules) for each family (groups of developers, of any size including one).

 The cctbx code base is available without restrictions and free of charge to all interested developers, both academic and commercial.
 The entire community is invited to actively participate in the development of the code base.
-A sophisticated technical infrastructure that enables community based software development is provided by SourceForge.
+A sophisticated technical infrastructure that enables community based software development is provided by GitHub.
 This service is also free of charge and open to the entire world.

 The cctbx is designed with an open and flexible architecture to promote extendability and easy incorporation into other software environments.
 The package is organized as a set of ISO C++ classes with Python bindings.
 This organization combines the computational efficiency of a strongly typed compiled language with the convenience and flexibility of a dynamically typed scripting language in a strikingly uniform and very maintainable way.